laddie132/Match-LSTM/README.md

 Here we implement the MatchLSTM (Wang and Jiang, 2016) model and R-Net(MSRA, 2017) model on SQuAD (Rajpurkar et al., 2016).

-Maybe there are some details different from initial paper。
+Maybe there are some details different from initial paper.

 ## Requirements